robbinl/2020-09-DMIT2018-Chinook-Demos/README.md

 - Run and see that the program works, but again no changes to the user interface.
 - COMMIT with appropriate comment.

-- Delete "TestPage1" and Create both create new WebForms as follows in the WebApp Project
+- Delete "TestPage1" and create new WebForms as follows in the WebApp Project
 - P01-ODS-DDLofArtists.aspx
 - P02-ODS-DDLofArtiststoCGVofAlbumsByArtist.aspx
 - P03-ODS-DDLofAlbums.aspx